vlnn/doom-emacs-configuration/README.md

 1. Different size and styles mapped to different levels of org outlines.
 1. Automatic saving of the buffer when you leave the focus out of emacs.
 It sounds scary, but it's *very* useful (and twice so in tiling windows manager).
 1. Statistics of your keypresses shown with `M-x keyfreq-show`.
 Now I know that I'm using `evil-forward-char` and `right-char` in around `1/5` of all keypresses, which is quite crazy!
-1. Internal support of Ukrainian language (press <C-\> to toggle between English and Ukrainian inputs).
+1. Built-in support of Ukrainian language (press <C-\\> to toggle between English and Ukrainian inputs).
-1. Read rss and atom feeds using elfeed (and storing feed configuration in `~/org/elfeed.org` file).
-1. Use emacs to read epub books.

 ## If something doesn't work